Waziup/learning-center-content/content/en/programs/iot-certification-program/units/1_hardware/index.md

 Don't forget to click "Mark topic done" when you have finished.

+## The WaziDev series

+WaziDev, WaziSense and WaziAct are Sensing and Actuation development board for IoT applications.
+They transmits data up to 7Km using LoRaWAN.
+It is easily programmable and customizable, using Arduino technology.

+Please go through the course on **WaziDev board series** below.

+You can also find the documentation for the boards in the Lab.

+<alert type='success'><b>Task 2:</b> Install the WaziDev and WaziSense.
+Go through all the instruction in [WaziDev](https://lab.waziup.io/resources/waziup/wazidev), and realize the "Blink a LED" and "Temperature and humidity sensor" exercices.</alert>

+When done, please take a picture and upload it in the Drive folder.

 ## Boards and sensors

 Once you have finished with the basic electronics, you can move on to the boards and sensors, with the following courses: